Algorithms and meaning-making on the environment

 This project provides an interdisciplinary approach to understanding how (dis/mis)information about sustainable energy initiatives is configured in society's dominant information infrastructures.
 It examines how information about wind power in Sweden is made visible and invisible on social media and in search engines and how it is related to other issues.
 It further asks what this means for the public understanding of the problem space configured around the issue of sustainable energy.

-The team also includes Elisa Tattersall-Wallin and Björn Ekström, both SSLIS (Swedish School of Library and Information Science).
+The team also includes Elisa Tattersall-Wallin, Björn Ekström, and David Gunnarsson Lorentzen (all at SSLIS, the Swedish School of Library and Information Science) and Nora Söderberg (at SLU).

 Facts: